My Neighbor Brought Me a Suitcase and Hastily Asked Me to Keep It Until She Returned – The Next Day, I Saw Police in Her Yard

 A terrified older woman at the doorway | Source: Midjourney

 I looked down at the suitcase in my arms.
-It was old, probably from the '70s, and was covered in scratches and dents.
+It was old, probably from the '70s, and it was covered in scratches and dents.
 What on earth had I just been dragged into?
 What was in this suitcase?

 I couldn't sleep that night.
 I tossed and turned, Margaret's panicked face haunting my thoughts.